alicelambda/blag/content/cs373/week1.md

 I don't have a lot of experience with unit testing.
 I have never used a tool that determines code coverage.

-The dev team I worked with last summer practiced agile as well as continuous integration.
+The development team I worked with last summer practiced agile as well as continuous integration.
 The only times we ran into trouble as was when someone would break the master build or if we went too long without merging.
 When we went too long without merging it took a lot of work to integrate everything.

 # 5. What made you happy this week?
 I left a student org that I didn't feel supported/comfortable in.
 And it has felt good to have more free time and not be in that environment anymore.